DjangoGirls/tutorial/django_models/README.md

 ### Creating an application

-To keep everything tidy, we will create a separate application inside our `mysite` project.
+To keep everything tidy, we will create a separate application inside our project.
 It is very nice to have everything organized from the very beginning.
-To create an application we need to run in the console (from `mysite` folder where `manage.py` file is) `python manage.py startapp blog`.
+To create an application we need to run in the console (from `djangogirls` folder where `manage.py` file is) `python manage.py startapp blog`.

-    (blog) ~/mysite python manage.py startapp blog
+    (venv) ~/djangogirls$ python manage.py startapp blog

 You will notice that a new `blog` folder is created and it contains a number of files now.
 Our folders and files in our project should look like this:

-    ├── mysite
+    mysite
-    │   ├── __init__.py
+    ├── __init__.py
-    │   ├── settings.py
+    ├── settings.py
-    │   ├── urls.py
+    ├── urls.py
-    │   ├── wsgi.py
+    ├── wsgi.py
-    ├── manage.py
+    manage.py
-    └── blog
+    blog
     ├── __init__.py
     ├── admin.py
     ├── models.py
     ├── tests.py
     └── views.py

 After creating an application we also need to tell Django that it should use it.
-We do that in the file `mysite/mysite/settings.py`.
+We do that in the file `mysite/settings.py`.
 We need to find `INSTALLED_APPS` and add a line `blog` just above `)`.
 We should also add the `mysite` application (which was created for us when we started a new project in the last chapter).
 So the final product should look like this:

     INSTALLED_APPS = (
         'django.contrib.admin',